 If you love Indian cuisine then swing by Gujarati Rasoi where Urvesh Parvais and his mother, Lalita, recreate recipes that have been passed down through generations.
 Browse the range of cooking sauces, chutneys and chai spices and leave with plenty of new ingredients for your home cooking.

-There’s always a queue outside Monmouth Coffee.
-Personally I think you’ll find a better coffee without the queue not too far away, but hey, it’s popular for a reason, right?
+There’s always a queue outside Monmouth, Borough Market.
+Personally, I think you’ll find a better Borough Market coffee without the queue not too far away, but hey, it’s popular for a reason, right?

 Horn OK Please